310mc/https-310mc.github.io-tl/source/_posts/wildland/minitalk/midori_2.md

             {% bubble Midori nod %}
             The more I look at it, the more there is to enjoy about it… It’s such a soothing drawing to look at, don’t you think?

-            Ahh~ This must be what you call a "God-given talent".
+            Ahh~ This must be what you call a “God-given talent”.
 This is the one time I want to express my gratitude to God…♪
 			{% endbubble %}
         </div>
     </div>